 Fashion Footprint is Arcadia Group’s programme to monitor and manage the social and environmental impacts of our business.
-It also provides our ethical activities with a focus and framework, underpinning our objective to be a responsible retailer.
+It provides our sustainable activities with a focus and framework, underpinning our objective to be a responsible retailer.

-Now in its sixth year, Fashion Footprint reinforces our commitment to sustainability; a commitment that we believe makes just as much sense from a business perspective as it does from an ethical one.
+As we mark our tenth anniversary, Fashion Footprint continually reinforces our commitment to sustainability; a commitment that we believe makes just as much sense from a business perspective as it does from an ethical one.

-Our Fashion Footprint vision is to produce fashionable products in an ethical way and demonstrate a responsible attitude towards people and the environment.
+Our Fashion Footprint vision provides us with a mission statement that we can all get behind: to produce fashionable products in an ethical way and demonstrate a responsible attitude towards people and the environment.

-Our annual report continues to provide tangible and anecdotal testimony of the progress we have made in the year ending 31 August 2012 along with insights into the challenges we have faced and our plans for the coming twelve months.
+This report provides tangible evidence and an update on the progress we have made in the year ending 31 August 2016, along with insights into the challenges we have faced and our plans for the coming 12 months.

-All successful initiatives that bring together a diverse range of stakeholders require strong leadership and Fashion Footprint is no exception.
-This is the role fulfilled by the Fashion Footprint Steering Group, which comprises senior managers from across our business.
+All successful initiatives that bring together a diverse range of stakeholders require strong leadership, and Fashion Footprint mirrors this approach.
+This role is fulfilled by the Fashion Footprint Steering Group, which comprises senior members of our business.

-The Steering Group continues to meet quarterly to provide governance, guidance and risk assessment across all our social and environmental responsibilities and to ensure that these activities remain integral to Arcadia’s strategy.
+The Steering Group continues to meet regularly to provide governance, guidance and risk assessment across all our social and environmental responsibilities and to ensure that these activities remain integral to Arcadia’s strategy.

-Endorsed by Group Chief Executive Ian Grabiner, the Steering Group is chaired by Alda Andreotti, Group Supply Chain Director.
-Activity is divided across a series of working groups, each of which is aligned with one of the four key pillars and has a Steering Group member as their sponsor to oversee progress towards monthly key performance indicators (KPIs).
-The day-to-day running of the Fashion Footprint programme is the responsibility of Derek Mackay, Group Head of Supplier Management, and his Ethical Trading Team.
+Endorsed by our Group Chief Executive Ian Grabiner, the Steering Group is chaired by Alda Andreotti, Group Supply Chain Director.
+Activity is divided across a series of working groups, each of which is aligned with one of the four key pillars and has a Steering Group member as their sponsor to oversee progress towards targets.
+The day-to-day running of the Fashion Footprint programme is the responsibility of Jamie Beck, Head of Supplier Management and his team.